PhilXi/PhilXi/README.md

 - 👋 Hi, I’m Philipp H.
 - 👀 I’m interested in C#, HTML, CSS and other languages
-- 🌱 I’m currently learning HTML, CSS and C#.
+- 🌱 I’m currently learning HTML, CSS, C# and Python.
 - 📫 How to reach me?
 Add me at Discord: _Phil#5910
 - ⚙️ I'm currently working on a Discord bot (Lucidity) and a website (later you will see the link here)
 <!---